Graffiti sprayed on Rhode Island State House, glass doors broken

 PROVIDENCE, R.I.
 (WPRI) — Members of the Rhode Island State Police responded to the State House Saturday night after reports of vandalism.

-Several explicit messages could be seen spray painted on steps, the building entrance, and two doors with glass were broken.
-About 50 protesters were assembled, with people coming in and out.
+Several explicit messages could be seen spray painted on the building’s steps and entrance, while two glass doors were shattered.
+About 50 protesters were assembled.

 Earlier in the day, thousands marched to the State House to protest the death of George Floyd, a black man killed by police in Minnesota on Monday.
 Providence police reported no incidents at that rally, which remained peaceful.